filesmuggler/put_tello_selfie/README.md

 ![alt text](https://github.com/filesmuggler/put_tello_selfie/blob/main/docs/pid.png)

-## Known Issues
-As fas as we are proud to create such a fun project, we have to admit, that we still miss some things:

-- [x] Pytello installation and Drone connectivity test
-- [x] Retrieving image from camera and recording it
-- [x] Detecting Aruco Tags with proper distance estimation using OpenCV
-- [ ] PID controller for keeping the distance

 We tried implementing the algorithm with ROS framework but for some undiscovered reason it appeared too laggy for aruco detection.

 ## References